mrgear111/tracking/krushn-tracker/README.md

 1. Clone the repository.
 2. Navigate to `krushn-tracker` directory.
-3. Create an `.env` file in the root directory with the following variables:
+3. Create an `.env` file in the `krushn-tracker` directory with the following variables:

     ```env
     GITHUB_TOKEN=your_github_personal_access_token